cubinCheese/Clinical-3D-Medical-Assistant/README.md

   - Open the 3D Model Window to create, label, and organize anatomical components.
   - Apply materials to highlight organs, vessels, and lesions.

-## Notes
-- This repository focuses on showcasing interaction + visualization workflows.
-For volume rendering and texture pipelines, see the related projects in your portfolio.
-- If sharing publicly, consider masking any sensitive datasets and using synthetic or anonymized assets.